psampaz/gophersnippets/tools/templates/readme.md

     // Description
     // package main
     ```
+  - code should be included in **one file only**, named **main_test.go**.
+This is necessary in order to test and run snippets locally
-  - folder matches the slugified version of the title:
+  - folder matches the slug version of the title:

-    if the title is *How to reverse a string*, the folder should be
+    if the title is **How to reverse a string**,

-    snippets/how-to-reverse-a-string
+    the folder should be **snippets/how-to-reverse-a-string**

+    and the full path should be **snippets/how-to-reverse-a-string/main_test.go**
+  - Do no edit anything inside docs folder.
+It is generated automatically on succesful merge
+  - Do no edit README.md.
+It is generated automatically on succesful merge.
+Edit https://github.com/psampaz/gophersnippets/edit/contributing/tools/templates/readme.md instead.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.